Key Takeaways from the 2018 Healthcare Call Center Conference

 - Your brand is key.
 Every interaction, whether it be with a patient, customer, or physician, adds or subtracts from a hospital or health system’s brand.
 With call centers and their representatives often being on the front lines of patient interaction, they are no doubt acting as a face of that brand.
 Thankfully, there has been a sea-change in call center technology over the last few years allowing representatives to provide a better experience for patients, which reflects well on the brand.

-We’ll be keeping a close eye on how these trends evolve over time, and are already looking forward to seeing what next year’s event brings.
+We’ll be keeping a close eye on how these trends evolve over time, and are already looking forward to seeing what next year’s Healthcare Call Center Conference brings.

 Interested in learning more about improving call center operations?
 Download our free guide, Accelerate Your Call Center.